Altar: Anglican churches

 Altars in the Anglican Communion vary widely.
 In the Book of Common Prayer, the basis of doctrine and practice for the Church of England, there is no use of the specific word altar; the item in question is called the Lord's Table or Holy Table.
 This remains the official terminology, though common usage may call the communion table an altar.

 At the time of the Reformation, altars were fixed against the east end of the church, and the priests would celebrate the Mass standing at the front of the altar.
 Beginning with the rubrics of the Second Prayer Book of Edward VI published in 1552, and through the 1662 Book of Common Prayer (which prevailed for almost 300 years and is still in occasional use), the priest is directed to stand "at the north syde of the Table".
 This was variously interpreted over the years to mean the north side of the front of a fixed communion table, the north end of a fixed table (i.e., facing south), the north side of a free-standing table (presumably facing those intending to receive the Elements who would be sitting in the quire stalls opposite), or at the north end of a free-standing table lengthwise in the chancel, facing a congregation seated in the nave.

 Often, where a celebrant chose to situate himself was meant to convey his churchmanship (that is, more Reformed or more Catholic).
 The use of candles or tabernacles was banned by canon law, with the only appointed adornment being a white linen cloth.

 Beginning with the Oxford Movement in the 19th century, the appearance of Anglican altars took a dramatic turn in many churches.
 Candles and, in some cases, tabernacles were re‑introduced.
 In some churches two candles, on each end of the altar, were used; in other cases six—three on either side of a tabernacle, typically surmounted by a crucifix or some other image of Christ.
+When a stone altar was placed in the Church of the Holy Sepulchre, Cambridge after rebuilding works in 1841, a case was brought in the Court of Arches which resulted in an order to remove it and replace it with a wooden communion table.